kitas91/Homework_Assignement_1-/PlaidCaseStudy.md

 Finally, Asset Reports are immutable, meaning they can only be created and removed, not updated.

 Investments:
-The investments/holdings endpoints allow developers to retrieve user-authorized Holding, Security, and InvestmentTransactions data for a wide array of investment account and security types.
+The investments/holdings endpoints allow developers to retrieve user-authorized Holding, Security, and Investment Transactions data for a wide array of investment account and security types.
 Both Investments endpoints are only compatible with Items having Accounts of type investment.

 Liabilities:
 The liabilities endpoint returns various details about an Item with loan or credit accounts.
 The currently supported Account types are available here.